kshaffer/musicianship-curriculum/Syllabus-2012Fall/musi298-syllabus.md

 *Holistic* objectives are high-level units of knowledge and skills students are expected to master by the end of the semester.
 All read as "I can . . ." statements.

-### Music and the Protestant Christian faith ###

-* Articulate a Biblical perspective on the use of music in the Christian's daily life.

-### Transcription ###

-* Transcribe all vocal parts of a four-part Lutheran chorale setting.
-* Transcribe the slow movement of an 18th-century sonata-style piece for string quartet.

-### Dictation ###

-* Dictate a four-bar-long, diatonic, non-modulating melody or bass line after a single hearing.
-* Dictate a two-bar-long, non-modulating melody or bass line containing tonal chromatic elements after a single hearing.

-### Aural recognition ###

-* List all cadences, modules, and larger "action spaces" (with starting times) in a symphonic movement in sonata form, after three hearings without a score.
-* List all cadences, modules, and larger "action spaces" (with starting times) in a keyboard or chamber movement in minuet form, after three hearings without a score.
-* Identify *galant* schemata in eighteenth-century keyboard music after two hearings without a score.

 ### Performance ###